 But as we look at how the immigration debate is unfolding, there are even more reasons to be concerned about the rule of law.
 The mass demonstrations of the past weeks reveal a much more sinister development: the arrival of French-style street politics in America.

 The DC Clergy prayer service to support illegal immigrants was sponsored almost entirely by left-wing activist groups, cloaked in a thin veil of Christianity.
-The Center for Community Change, Association of Community Organizations for Reform Now, La Raza and other groups sponsored the prayer rally.
-These groups are far more about anti-American politics than they are about the Christian gospel.
+The Center for Community Change, Association of Community Organizations for Reform Now (ACORN), La Raza, and other groups sponsored the prayer rally.
+These groups are far more about anti-American politics than they are about the Christian Gospel.